 Research shows that two components, good nutrition and physical activity before, during and after the school day, are strongly correlated with positive student outcomes.
-For example, student participation in the U.S. Department of Agriculture's (USDA) School Breakfast Program is associated with higher grades and standardized test scores, lower absenteeism and better performance on cognitive tasks.
-Conversely, less-than-adequate consumption of specific foods including fruits, vegetables and dairy products, is associated with lower grades among students.
-In addition, students who are physically active through active transport to and from school, recess, physical activity breaks, high-quality physical education and extracurricular activities - do better academically.
-Ai, Xii, Xiii, Xi
+For example, student participation in the U.S. Department of Agriculture's (USDA) School Breakfast Program is associated with higher grades and standardized test scores, lower absenteeism and better performance on cognitive tasks.i,ii,iii,ii,iv,v,vi,vii Conversely, less-than-adequate consumption of specific foods including fruits, vegetables and dairy products, is associated with lower grades among students.viii,ix,x In addition, students who are physically active through active transport to and from school, recess, physical activity breaks, high-quality physical education and extracurricular activities - do better academically.xi,xii,xiii,xiv.
+Finally, there is evidence that adequate hydration is associated with better cognitive performance.